Birdwatching In Kibale National Park

 Kibale national park is dominated by rainforest with tract of grassland and swamps around the Kanyanchu high forest.
 Kibale has a vast mixture of evergreen trees and deciduous with the ever green species being dominant.
 The forest is dominated with ever shade tolerant herbs, a variety of ferns, shrubs and abroad leaved forest grasses.
 The forest undergrowth has 351 trees species that have been registered in the park.
 Fort portal plateau harbors dry tropical forest (Moist semi deciduous) to the woodland and savanna along the rift valley floor.

 Local People living around Kibale Forest National Park

 The people living around Kibale National park are mostly Batooro and Bakiga.
 The Batooro are native to the region while the Bakiga are just immigrants from the thickly populated southern part of the country-the Ethical Heritage ancient of the Tooro kingdom.

 Kibale national park has a density and diversity of Primates in the whole of Africa with 13 species well known as our closest relatives.
 The forest has 1450 chimpanzee in Uganda’s dense biggest population of primates.
-Embark on A Uganda tour and be able to see all primates of east Africa including Monkeys and endangered Red colobus monkey, the White & Black colobus, Red tailed monkey, Blue monkey, Olive baboon, Grey checked manabey, Bush baby and patto are among the primates.
-Some of the mammals are hardly seen in Kibale that consists of buffalo, leopard, Bush pig, elephants, and duiker.
-Set out to see some amphibians, Reptiles and colorful variety of butterflies.
+Embark on a Uganda tour and be able to see all primates of east Africa including Monkeys and endangered Red colobus monkey, the White & Black colobus, Red tailed monkey, Blue monkey, Olive baboon, Grey checked mangabey, Bush baby and patto are among the primates.
+Some of the mammals are hardly seen in Kibale national park consists of buffalo, leopard, Bush pig, elephants, and duiker but you can set out to see some amphibians, Reptiles and colorful variety of butterflies.